digitalisstudios/img2css/README.md

 ## 🔄 Migration from v1

 ### Breaking Changes

+Critical changes that require code updates when migrating from v1 to v2.
+These modifications improve performance, simplify configuration, and enable the new plugin architecture while maintaining core functionality.

 - Plugin configuration now uses shorthand syntax
 - Stats collection is minimal by default (was always collected)
 - Some advanced features moved to plugins

 ### Migration Examples

+Step-by-step code transformations demonstrating how to update existing v1 implementations for v2 compatibility.
+Each example shows before and after code with explanations of the changes and benefits.

 #### v1 → v2 Basic Usage

+Basic usage patterns remain largely unchanged, with only minor syntax updates required.
+The core conversion workflow maintains backward compatibility for simple use cases.

 ```javascript
 // v1
 const converter = new img2css('/path/to/image.jpg');